 From the above sample size, two FGD involving caretakers who came with their children on a clinic day were approached and briefed on the study after which consent was obtained.
 Questionnaires were issued and these were coded.

-In depth interviews with the DHO, counselors, laboratory technician, and nurses were also conducted during our period of study at their earliest convenience in their private offices to determine health workers awareness and limiting factors affecting the service.
+In-depth interviews with the DHO, counsellors, laboratory technician and nurses were also conducted during our period of study at the earliest convenience in their private offices to determine health workers’ awareness and limiting factors affecting the service.
 The interviews consisted of open-ended questions that explored perceived barriers and drivers to the utilization of EID services.

 Data Collection Tools